Emergency medical services in South Africa: Dispatch

 In the past, EMS dispatch has occurred from a variety of sources, and in many cases, has involved self-dispatch, which the currently operating private companies still do.
 The evolution of EMS is a national priority, and the government has created a National Emergency Medical Service Strategic Framework, complete with goals and timelines.
 The current objective calls for centralised dispatch to be available from at least two call centres, located in major centres, in each South African province by 2010.
 A national emergency telephone number for EMS has been established.
 This number is 10–177.

 Response times

 There are currently no official "response time" standards in the South African system.
-However, response times of fifteen minutes for high-acuity calls in urban areas are considered acceptable, and in rural areas, response times of up to forty minutes for similar calls are not uncommon.
+However, response times of fifteen minutes for high-acuity calls in urban areas are considered acceptable, By Private Emergency Medical Services.
+As for the State Owned Services response times vary between 1 Hour - 3 Hours for high-acuity calls and in rural areas, response times of 60 minutes by Private Emergency Medical Services for similar calls are not uncommon.
+For state owned Services never arriving is not uncommon.